'Economic headwinds might emerge from higher inflationary prospects'

-New Delhi, March 28 (IANS) Headwinds for India's economy might emerge due to higher inflation prospects, EY India said.
+New Delhi: Headwinds for India's economy might emerge due to higher inflation prospects, EY India said.

 According to the latest 'EY Economy Watch' report, persistently high domestic fuel prices on account of steadily rising global crude prices has stroked inflationary pressure.